gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 ### Stories

-### Incremental build reuses file snapshots in simple cases
+### Incremental build reuses directory scanning results in simple cases

-Improve performance when a task takes as input files that are produced by another task or tasks, by reusing the file snapshots produced when scanning the outputs of the tasks.
+Improve performance when a task takes files as input, that are produced by another task or tasks, by reusing the directory scanning results produced when scanning the outputs of the tasks.

 Initially start with reuse in simple, but common, cases, such as when everything in a directory tree is to be scanned.